brandorn/brandorn.com/_posts/writing/2018-11-15-tech-ethics-for-the-rest-of-us.md

 		<img src="/img/writing/tech-ethics/tech-ethics-82.jpg" alt="">
 	</figure>
 	<div class="slide-notes">
 		<p>Let’s look at one more value: calmness.
 At this point in the game, we’re all growing tired of our devices shouting at us.
-We’re getting better about this as a society: you don’t hear ringtones very much anymore, unless you’re visiting your grandparents.
+We’re getting better about this as a society: you don’t hear ringtones very much anymore in public (though they can still be handy).
 And alert settings have improved, with things like Do Not Disturb mode. </p>
 	</div>
 </div>